ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 ![Diagram showing the deployment environment](./images/solution26-plan-create-update-deployments/one-environment.svg){: caption="One environment deployed into a resource group" caption-side="bottom" class="center" }

 They all share the same type of resources, but differ by the allocated capacity and the access rights.
-For this tutorial, we will only deploy a VSI each and no cluster.
+For this tutorial, only a VSI will be deployed in each environment, no cluster will be deployed.
 The Terraform files reflect this with a ***global*** configuration to provision common resources and a ***per-environment*** configuration, using Terraform workspaces, to provision the environment-specific resources:

 ![Using Terraform workspaces](./images/solution26-plan-create-update-deployments/terraform-workspaces.png){: class="center"}